vishrut-b/Master-Thesis/index.md

 critical points and connects them to delineate filamentary structures.
 This approach relies on persistence analysis to distinguish meaningful features from noise within the simulation’s density field.
-By setting a uniform persistence threshold across all analyzed redshifts, the study ensured consistency in identifying filaments while enabling comparisons of their properties over time.
+By setting a uniform persistence threshold across all analyzed redshifts, my study ensured consistency in identifying filaments while enabling comparisons of their properties over time.